HIV home test

 Where to buy it?

 You can order Autotest VIH test kits from Hivpoint’s online store or from Finnish online pharmacies.
-Unfortunately, the online stores and the test kits are only available in Finnish at the moment.
-Hivpoint is working on it and will have service in English soon.
-Until then, you can use online translators to help you order the tests and watch the instruction video above for the instructions on how to use the test.
+Unfortunately, the test kit instructions are only available in Finnish at the moment.
+However, when you order yout testkit from Pointshopping webshop you’ll get the instruction sheet in English.
+You can also watch the instruction video above for the instructions on how to use the test.

 There are many different HIV home test kits on the market.
 You can order them from the internet.
 Before ordering a test kit from an online store it is important to make sure the test kit is reliable.
 One good sign for reliability is the CE marking that indicates conformity for products sold in Europe.